tianhuil/git-crypt-demo/README.md

 ## Rotating secrets

 The protocol for rotating secrets is to keep the secrets file unchanged but rotate the key.
-Specifically, it is to run the following steps that generates 1 commit.
+Specifically, it is to run the following steps that generates 2 commits.
 The below steps rotate the file `development.secret` to the key `development-v4`.
 For more details, see the pull request
 <https://github.com/tianhuil/git-crypt-demo/pull/3>.